Evaluating or analysing risk in the workplace can become tricky to navigate, with so many factors to take into consideration.

 In this guide, we explain how you can evaluate and control risk in the workplace confidently, for the benefit of your employees and business.

-Evaluation is the determination of whether the level of risk is acceptable or needing to be reduced.
+Risk assessment is the determination of whether the level of risk is acceptable or needs to be reduced.

 In basic terms, we are being held to account for our decisions.
 These terms are used to determine if the risk identified could have been seen by anyone, known in the industry or could only be dealt with by an expert.
 Only then are we benchmarked accordingly.